What are Dr. Purdy’s qualifications? Is she a nutritionist? A naturopath?

 No. Dr. Purdy is a family physician practising Lifestyle Medicine, and does not have the resources to provide normal family medicine services such as acute medicine and routine preventative care (vaccinations, Pap exams, etc.).
 As such, she prefers that if patients have a family physician, they continue their relationship with their existing physician.
 She is happy to collaborate with other physicians as part of a patient care team.

 Is a whole food, plant-based way of eating expensive?

 No!
 If anything, you will save money.
 Animal products like meat, fish, dairy and eggs are expensive and by reducing or eliminating them, food bills drop - even if you eat much more vegetables, rice, potatoes, sweet potatoes, fruit, beans and lentils than you ever have before!

 While processed "vegetarian" or "vegan" foods may be expensive, the ideal way to eat for health is to consume foods in their most natural state.
 Unprocessed, or largely unprocessed foods, are normally the most inexpensive but highly nutritive quality foods that we can consume.

 Can I eat a WFPB diet to get rid of my health conditions and then go back to my normal way of eating?

 Yes, you can choose to do this if you wish.
 As with all medical care, a Lifestyle Medicine approach is only for people who choose to try a different way to improve their health.

-However, if you decide to revert back to the Standard American Diet (SAD), a highly processed diet that is heavy on animal products, your health conditions will most likely return, and medication will need to be readjusted and/or restarted.
+However, if you decide to revert back to the Standard American Diet (SAD), a highly processed diet that is heavy on animal products and oils, your health conditions will most likely return, and medication will need to be readjusted and/or restarted.

 How long does it take to notice a difference?